abekek/abekek.github.io-old/src/pages/resume.md

 - Major: Computer Science and Business
 - GPA: 4.0/4.0
 - Currently: Data for Impact Fellow, Undergraduate Researcher, Project Manager (CSBA)
-- Honors: Trustees Scholarship (Offered to select students in the top 1% of applicant pool)
+- Honors: Trustees Scholarship (Offered to select students in the top 1% of applicant pool), Dean's List (Spring 2021, Fall 2020)

 ### Nazarbayev Intellectual School of Physics and Mathematics